 Submit your approved protocol to the GPA to obtain the Chair's signature; it's highly recommended you allow at least two weeks before your deadline date for adequate reviewing time.
-Once the Chair signs the HS form, it will be placed in your mailbox to submit to the Office of Research.
+Once the Chair signs the HS form, it will be sent to you to submit to the Office of Research.
 Make sure to review the approval process details.